Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 How to Manage and Prevent Cat Throwing Up?

-We’ll see how to prevent vomiting in future cases.
+Let’s now look at how to prevent vomiting in future cases.

 Adjusting Diet and Food